jamestejada/weekend/README.md

     ```
     $ git clone https://github.com/jamestejada/weekend.git
     ```

+1. Setup a Slack Webhook (if you'd like slack notifications about which files have not been delivered yet).
+The instructions for setup can be found [here](Slack_Setup.md#slack-workflow-setup).

 1. Create a `.env` file in the modules folder with the following environment variable assignments (NOTE: Do not use quotes around the paths)
     - Mount paths
         - `SAT_MOUNT=/path/to/satellite/share`